kjpabla/Resume/README.md

 ## KJ's Resume Page

 The following project contains all the project files used in creating my resume in Latex.

+This project utilizes the [CurVe Class](https://ctan.org/pkg/curve), a class that provides specialized commmands to construct various features valuable to resume structure.

 To view my resume in PDF format, open the [Karanjot_Pabla_Resume.pdf](https://github.com/kjpabla/Resume/blob/master/Karanjot_Pabla_Resume.pdf) file.

 Feel free to take a look!
 (And possibly help contribute to it 😉)